A brief summary of our Asian trip (so far):

-Had a four hour delay at Heathrow on the Virgin flight to Shanghai (not a good start).
-Everything then went smoothly:
+There was a four-hour delay at Heathrow on our Virgin flight to Shanghai, but after that everything went smoothly:

 The transfer from the airport to the Crowne Plaza hotel in Pudong and the overnight stay was fine.

 The transfer from the hotel to the cruise ship went as planned.

 The cruise around Japan and South Korea was excellent.
 The onboard entertainment, food, and shore tours are to be recommended.

 The return transfer from the cruise ship to the Crowne Plaza was efficient.

 The transfer from the hotel to the airport never happened!
 An unpronounceable volcano in Iceland decided to erupt and prevented our immediate return to the UK.

 Our impression of Japan was surprisingly better than expected, it is an exceptionally disciplined, picturesque and tidy country.
 Throughout our time there we saw no litter or mess and it appeared to us that the entire population dress exclusively in Armani, or perhaps Gucchi.
 Their manners are impeccable but confusing to we Europeans, they take politeness and a willingness to help to the extreme.
 The countryside is a picture on a chocolate box, somehow they have managed to manicure the environment, making each plant or flower so photogenic.
 Even the urban areas seem to be designed to be pleasing to the eye.